openebs/openebs/README.md

   - Want to join our contributor community meetings, [check this out](./community/README.md).
 - Join our OpenEBS CNCF Mailing lists
   - For OpenEBS project updates, subscribe to [OpenEBS Announcements](https://lists.cncf.io/g/cncf-openebs-announcements)
-  - For interacting with other openebs users, subscribe to [OpenEBS Users](https://lists.cncf.io/g/cncf-openebs-users)
+  - For interacting with other OpenEBS users, subscribe to [OpenEBS Users](https://lists.cncf.io/g/cncf-openebs-users)

 ## Show me the Code